ANALYSIS-Saudi Arabia eyes Dubai's crown with HQ ultimatum

 By Marwa Rashad, Davide Barbuscia and Hadeel Al Sayegh

-DUBAI, Feb 16 (Reuters) - Saudi Arabia has ratcheted up the stakes in an intensifying competition with neighbouring Dubai for foreign talent and money.
+DUBAI, Feb 16 (Reuters) - Saudi Arabia has raised the stakes in a competition with freewheeling Dubai for foreign talent and cash.

 From 2024, the Saudi government will stop giving state contracts to companies and commercial institutions that base their Middle East hubs in any other country in the region, the Saudi finance minister told Reuters.

-The measure is the latest attempt by the kingdom, one of the world's most conservative countries, to remould itself as a financial and tourism hub under the leadership of de facto ruler Crown Prince Mohammed bin Salman.
+The measure is the latest attempt by the kingdom, a religiously conservative nation that is the birthplace of Islam, to remould itself as a financial and tourism hub under the leadership of de facto ruler Crown Prince Mohammed bin Salman.

+But challenging the dominance of Dubai, in neighbouring United Arab Emirates (UAE), as the region's commercial and financial capital will not be easy.

 "It's a further challenge to UAE business, especially Dubai, though the superior operating environment, legal environment and facilities (there) suggests that businesses may continue to have offices across the region," said Rachel Ziemba, adjunct senior fellow at the Center for a New American Security, a Washington think tank.

-Still, the UAE is taking the threat from Saudi Arabia, the largest Arab economy and the world's top oil exporter, seriously.
+Still, the UAE is taking seriously the threat from Saudi Arabia, the largest Arab economy and the world's top oil exporter.

 The UAE has already moved to make the country more attractive to foreign firms including allowing expatriates to divorce, cohabit and drink alcohol without a license.